Before we begin our adventure in the woods, familiarize yourself with your environment!

 Adult Themes & Family Friendly

-Critical caters to everyone, which means we can have small children, kinksters, sober participants and a row of bars.
+Critical caters to everyone, which means we can have small children, kinksters, introverts and the dance all nighters.
 Be respectful of safe places for those who need them, and set your own boundaries by avoiding areas that are problematic for you.
-Don’t take your kid to the red light district, and don’t bring a pitcher of margaritas into a sober meetup.
+Don’t take your kid to the red light district, and don’t bring a boombox into a meditation tent.

 Consent is Critical